KWikt/ImageFactory/README.md

 DPI - is only needed to formating PNG, this is done by Inkscape program.

 File name - can be use on first column %VAR_<something>% or different as you like.
-! %VAR take first column only.
-?
-If you use different name all next files will be incremented.
+- If you use different name all next files will be incremented.
-?
-If file exists it will be incremented.
+- If file exists it will be incremented.

 Template Directory - Is path with file extension to your SVG template.
 Data Directory - Path with file name abd extebsuib to your XLSX.